Andrew Yang takes lead in California data privacy measure

-“The amount of data we’re giving up is unprecedented in human history,” says Yang, who lives in New York but is helping lead the campaign for a data privacy initiative on California’s Nov.
-3 ballot.
+“The amount of data we’re giving up is unprecedented in human history,” Yang, who lives in New York but is helping lead the campaign for a data privacy initiative on California’s November 3 ballot, said.
 “Don’t you think it’s time we did something about it?”

 Yang is chairing the advisory board for Proposition 24, which he and other supporters see as a model for other states as the U.S. tries to catch up with protections that already exist in Europe.